nikhgupta/encruby/README.md

 - [x] Run tests on Travis
 - [ ] Update README
 - [ ] Push to Rubygems
+- [ ] Add status icons
+- [ ] Add command to share encrypted source as a Gist

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/encruby`.
 To experiment with that code, run `bin/console` for an interactive prompt.